alvarotrigo/fullPage.js/README.md

 - `origin`: *(Object)* horizontal slide of origin.
 - `destination`: *(Object)* destination horizontal slide.
 - `direction`: *(String)* `right` or `left` depending on the scrolling direction.
+- `trigger`: *(String)* indicates what triggered the scroll.
+It can be: "wheel", "keydown", "menu", "slideArrow", "verticalNav", "horizontalNav".

 Example: